Villanueva, Zacatecas: Economy and culture

 The primary sources of income in Villanueva are agriculture, cattle raising and fishing.
 Following it are the manufacturing, construction and electricity industry.
 Commerce and tourism over the years have also become sources of income for the municipality.
 Villanueva has great potential to be developed as a tourism hot spot because of its attractive colonial architecture.
 It has plenty of historical sites to visit.
-Among these are pre-Hispanic petroglyphs, the properties of the old colonial invaders, the parochial temple of San Judas Tadeo, the Municipal Palace and a whole lot more.
+Among these are pre-Hispanic petroglyphs, the properties of the old Spanish settlers, the parochial temple of San Judas Tadeo, the Municipal Palace and a whole lot more.
 The annual feast from October 20–28 is also one of the most joyous celebrations in Villanueva.
 It is held in honor of their patron saint San Judas Tadeo and is reveled with merriment, dances, food and games.
 Some popular events are the Fair of Tayahua every March 14–20 and the religious celebration of the Incarnation of The Blessed Virgin Mary of Carmen every July 16 among others.